Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems: Introduction

 A key result of this work is that contrary to quantum systems, stochastic topological systems must be non-reciprocal to have an edge response.
 As stochastic transitions are real-valued, non-reciprocity in stochastic systems is equivalent to non-Hermiticity, which has been of great recent interest.
 Non-Hermitian physics is used to describe driven and active systems, both quantum and classical \cite{ashida2020, hosaka2022, shankar2022}. {Notably, non-Hermiticity introduces new aspects to topological classification \cite{kawabata2019}.
 For instance, the complex spectrum of non-Hermitian systems leads to new topological invariants expressed in terms of eigenvalue winding \cite{ghatak2019}, which have no Hermitian counterparts.
 These new phenomena lead to unique behavior in non-Hermitian systems.
 Examples include the skin effect \cite{yao2018, borgnia2020, okuma2020, zhang2020, zhang2022a}, where sensitivity to boundary conditions leads to an extensive number of edge states, or exceptional points \cite{kawabata2019a, ding2022, heiss2012}, which are known to protect edge modes in some quantum and classical systems \cite{sone2020}.} Our work highlights the crucial role of non-reciprocity, or non-Hermiticity, for edge responses in stochastic topological systems and, hence, for robust behavior in soft and living matter.

-{To explore these questions, we developed} new analyses to compare quantum and stochastic systems defined on the same network.
-The effects of non-reciprocity are investigated in a one-dimensional model {with point gap topology } and a two-dimensional model {exhibiting} steady state currents.
-We find that the quantum response depends very weakly on non-reciprocity, while the stochastic response grows dramatically with non-reciprocity. {Having established the necessity and importance of non-reciprocity for topological stochastic systems, we then analyze the many theoretical and physical consequences of this result.
-Lastly, we propose a unique mechanism by which the spectrum in complex space generates the edge response in an understudied class of non-Hermitian systems.}
+To explore these questions, we develop new analyses to compare quantum and stochastic systems defined on the same network.
+We demonstrate for reciprocal stochastic systems the breakdown of key features in other established topological systems, such as the bulk-boundary correspondence.
+We introduce the mechanism of hybridization as a novel explanation to account for this.
+Next, the effects of non-reciprocity are investigated in a one-dimensional model with point gap topology and a two-dimensional model exhibiting steady state currents.
+We find that the quantum response depends very weakly on non-reciprocity, while the stochastic response grows dramatically with non-reciprocity.
+Thus, non-reciprocity mitigates the effects of hybridization towards robust edge responses in stochastic systems.
+Having established the necessity and importance of non-reciprocity for topological stochastic systems, we then analyze the many theoretical and physical consequences of this result.
+Lastly, we demonstrate a novel mechanism of reducing hybridization to generate edge responses in an understudied class of non-Hermitian systems.